CENTRAL SOCCER LEAGUE

 3. The player is a competitive player in the same age group at a lower level.

-6. They are not being used in any Cup Game.
+6. They are not being used in a Cup Game (Exception U18)

-7. All call-ups must carry a validated OSA player book/card.
+7. All call ups must carry a validated Ontario Soccer player book/card.

 9. A player who has been suspended for one or more games in league play shall not be permitted to "play up":